Ria424/developers-animatesdk-docs/Timeline_object/Timeline42.md

 #### Description

-Method; selects all the frames in the current timeline.
+Method; Selects all the frames in the current timeline.

 #### Example